jdcloudcom/en/documentation/Networking/Application-Load-Balancer/User-Agreements/SLA.md

 ## 1. Service Scope ##

-The load balancer provided by JD Cloud is a load balancing service that distributes traffic to multiple cloud servers.
+The load balancer provided by JD Cloud & AI is a load balancing service that distributes traffic to multiple cloud servers.
 Load balancer extends the external service capability of the application system through traffic distribution, improving application system availability by eliminating single points of fault.

 ## 2. Service Level Indicator ##

 **2.1 Service Functions**

 Load balancer has advanced functions such as self-service management, automatic fault recovery and anti-network attacks.
 It is suitable for community websites, enterprise official websites, portals, E-commerce websites, SAAS applications and gaming applications.
-For details on all the specific functions of the load balancing service, please refer to the detailed description document, technical document and helping document provided by JD Cloud on the official website.
+For details on all the specific functions of the load balancing service, please refer to the detailed description document, technical document and helping document provided by JD Cloud & AI on the official website.
 All the functional changes of load balancer that may affect users will be announced to the users.

 **2.2 Service Availability**